ekfka4863/numguess-flow/README.md

-# numguess-flow
-Created for practicing git-flow with numguess game
+This file is created for practicing use github as a co-working system, and today we are going to practice this with numguess game.